How to monitor and reduce the environmental impact of my software?

 - CodeCarbon estimates the CO2 emissions from computing resources used by software.

-- Green Algorithm is an online tool to estimate the carbon footprint of computational tasks using a web calculator.
+- Green Algorithms is an online tool to estimate the carbon footprint of computational tasks using a web calculator.
 Currently being extended for use on HPC platforms.

-- EcoInfo (formerly Greenspector) measures energy usage and resource efficiency in web and mobile applications.
+- Greenspector Studio measures energy usage and resource efficiency in web and mobile applications.

 How to cite this page